synfig/synfig-docs-dev/docs/projects/lottie/layers/outline.rst

 Important points
 ----------------

-- Instead of directly using the shapes layer from Lottie, a solid region layer is used and is masked(using masks) furthur to draw a polygon.
+- Instead of directly using the shapes layer from Lottie, a solid color layer is used and is masked(using masks) furthur to draw a polygon.
 This is done to support the invert parameter from Synfig.